AthanasiosR/Whats-for-Dinner/README.md

 # Whats-for-Dinner

-What's for Dinner helps it users decide What and Where to eat.
+What's for Dinner helps its users decide What and Where to eat.